Lole Titan Jacket

 Lole Titan Insulated Jacket Review: Thin and Good to -10C?

-So here’s a well-known brand by the name of Lole.
-What may not be as well known is that they are Canadian, and they just so happen to specialize in “technical outerwear”!
-In other words, clothing meant for the outdoors!
-What better than a Canadian company to understand our unique requirements, if not challenges, for great outdoor clothing.
-In this post, we will take an in-depth look at a very specific product, none other than the Lole Titan Insulated Jacket.
+So here’s a well-known brand by the name of Lolë.
+What may not be as well known is that they are a Canadian company, and they just so happen to specialize in “technical outerwear”!
+In other words, clothing designed for the outdoors!
+What better than a Canadian company to understand our unique requirements, if not challenges, for great outdoor clothing?
+In this post, we’ll review the Lole Titan Insulated Jacket, which ships directly from Lole.

 A technical, soft shell jacket with a 0 to -10°C temperature rating.
 Windproof, water-repellent and multi-season.